Generalizing Supervised Contrastive learning: A Projection Perspective: Experiments

 \section{Experiments}

 In this section, we empirically evaluate the proposed loss functions relative to cross‐entropy (CE) and SupCon‐based methods.
-First, we examine the effect of different kernel functions and bandwidth parameters in SoftNCE and SoftSupCon.
-Next, we compare the mutual information between the learned embeddings and class labels under each loss.
-Finally, we assess classification accuracy across various datasets under feature and label noise.
+First, we examine the effect of different kernel functions and bandwidth parameters in NW estimator used in ProjNCE-perp.
+Then, we compare the mutual information between the learned embeddings and class labels under each method.
+Lastly, we assess classification accuracy across various datasets, including vision and audio modalities, under feature and label noise.